nemanjastracenski/Basic-Greeter/README.md

 # Basic-Greeter
-This is a a basic greeter.
+This is a a basic greeter which runs in cmd and stays open for 5 seconds after last input.